25 Things to do in Tuscany (2024): Best places to see

 • Bologna Airport (BLQ) – Bologna Airport is served by scheduled flights from Prague, Vienna, Wroclaw, Krakow, Nuremberg, Berlin and other cities.
 There are a variety of dates to choose from and tickets are often at symbolic prices.
 From here, Florence can be reached by high-speed train in 1.5 hours.

-For more information on how to get from the airport, read the Florence guide, which describes the different routes and options.
+For more information on how to get from the airport, read the Florence guide, where I describe the different routes and options.

 If you are arriving at Pisa Airport, you can get to Pisa Station via the Pisamover automated train (driverless, also available in Venice, for example).
 There are blue ticket machines at the airport and at Pisa Centrale Station, where the train will take you.
 Or you can book your ticket in advance.